 Russia beats Canada 2-1 in world junior hockey

-Shen, a Boston Bruins prospect, scored 11 minutes into the third period, skating around Canada’s Markus Phillips and tucking the puck behind DiPietro.
+Shen, a Boston Bruins prospect, scored 11 minutes into the third period, skating around Canada’s Markus Phillips and tucking the puck behind goalie Michael DiPietro.

 Florida Panthers prospect Grigori Denisenko scored Russia’s first goal.

 Canada’s Cody Glass scored off an assist from Owen Tippett.
-Vancouver Canucks prospect Michael DiPietro stopped 29 shots for the Canadians.
+DiPietro, a Vancouver Canucks prospect, stopped 29 shots for the Canadians.

 Russia’s Pyotr Kochetkov had 30 saves.